mebubo/hashcode-utils/README.md

 ## Example problems

-You can find examples on previous HashCode editions problems in the [examples folder](src/test/java/org/hildan/hashcode/utils/examples).
+You can find examples of usage of this library on previous HashCode editions problems in the [examples folder](src/test/java/org/hildan/hashcode/utils/examples).

 For the purpose of this readme, we'll just give a quick glance at what this library provides, through a very simple